Renewing your Immigration Documents

 Letter from supervisor (for Masters student in a thesis based program and for PhD students only):

-This letter needs to indicate the date you are expected to complete your thesis.
-The letter should confirm that you are working with your supervisor and when he/she expects you to finish your thesis.
-If the supervisor is not available then your department GPD can write this letter on their behalf.
+The letter should confirm that you have been actively working on your thesis and confirm your expected thesis defense date.
+If the supervisor is not available, then your department GPD can write the letter on their behalf.

-• Letter explaining why you took a leave of absence or studied part-time
+- Why you took a leave of absence or studied part-time;

-• Letter explaining any F grades or discontinued courses during any terms
+- Any F grades or abandoned courses during any terms;

 Your explanation letter must be signed by hand (blue ink recommended) and dated.